 Warning Signs of Brake Issues

-Being aware of the warning signs that your brakes may need attention can help prevent serious issues.
+Awareness of the warning signs that your brakes may need attention can help prevent serious issues.
 Dashboard warning lights, unusual noises, and vibrations are common indicators.
 If your brake pads have less than 1/4 inch of friction material, it’s time for a replacement.

 Visible grooves and a loss of shine on the surface are signs that your brake discs need replacing.
 Noticing any of these symptoms warrants a brake check and possible replacement by a technician.